 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 Follow-up treatment always includes the doctor measuring the blood’s beta hCG levels, typically every 1 to 2 weeks until the hormone level is normal for 3 consecutive tests.
 After that, beta hCG levels should be monitored monthly for the first year, every 4 months for the second year, then yearly for the third and fourth years.

 Women are encouraged to talk with their doctors about the recommended amount of time to wait before becoming pregnant after reaching normal levels of beta hCG.
-If the woman had either a complete or partial molar pregnancy and no chemotherapy was given, pregnancy may be safe after three to six months.
-Also, patients with a history of a GTT should have a beta hCG check after each pregnancy, even if the pregnancy was completely normal.
+If the woman had either a complete or partial Hydatidiform Mole, and no chemotherapy was given, pregnancy may be safe after 3 to 6 months.
+Women with a history of GTD should have a beta hCG check after each pregnancy, even if the pregnancy was completely normal.

 Learn more about the importance of follow-up care .